Short Bio/Program Notes

 Dance of Time also applauds the samba, a genre originating from Bahia, via Africa.
-Last year marked the 100th anniversary of the first samba ever recorded and registered, “Pelo Telefone.”
+2016 marked the 100th anniversary of the first samba ever recorded and registered.
 “Samba is the most authentic and contagious dance rhythm of Brazil, and there is no better place in the world to capture this music.
 I just had to be in Brazil to make Dance of Time.”

-As a GRAMMY® Award winner, four-time Gold Disc Award recipient and three-time winner of Best Vocal Album in Japan, Elias has taken her place in the pantheon of music giants.
-She was the #1 artist in sales and radio in France, with all of her recordings reaching the top five on the Billboard charts, the iTunes jazz radio charts and Amazon, to name only a few accolades.
+As a GRAMMY® Award winner, a nine time GRAMMY® nominee, four-time Gold Disc Award recipient and three-time winner of Best Vocal Album in Japan, Elias has taken her place in the pantheon of music giants.
+She has sold over 2.2 million albums to date and has been the #1 artist in sales and radio in France, with all of her recordings reaching the top five on the Billboard charts, the iTunes jazz radio charts and Amazon, to name only a few accolades.

 Born in Sao Paulo, Brazil, Elias’ musical talents began to show at an early age.
 She started studying piano at age seven and at age twelve was transcribing solos from the great jazz masters.
 By the time she was fifteen, she was teaching piano and improvisation at one of Brazil’s most prestigious schools of music.
 Her performing career began in Brazil at age seventeen, working with Brazilian singer/songwriter Toquinho and the great poet Vinicius de Moraes, who was also Antonio Carlos Jobim’s co-writer/lyricist.
 In 1981, she headed for New York and in 1982 landed a spot in the acclaimed group Steps Ahead.